White Collar Crimes

 • Check Fraud: Writing checks to oneself or a family member or using a check to a legitimate vendor and forging an endorsement.

-Sentencing for Embezzlement in Arizona
+Sentencing for Embezzlement in Arizona:

 Felony Class Theft Amount Possible Prison Time